Akleisa/MobileAppAssignment/README.md

 ## Features
 - **User Authentication:** Users can log in using the provided API.
 The app verifies user credentials and retrieves a `keypass` for further requests.
-- **Dashboard Display:** After successful login, the app displays a list of entities on the Dashboard, which are fetched from the API using the `keypass`.
+- **Dashboard Display:** After successful login, the app displays a list of plants, fetched from the API using the `keypass`.
+Each item displays the plant's scientific name, common name, care level, and light requirement.
-- **Details Screen:** On selecting an item from the Dashboard, the app displays detailed information about the selected entity on the Details screen.
+- **Details Screen:** On selecting an item from the Dashboard, the app displays detailed information about the selected plant, including a description.

 ## Prerequisites